Introduction

 DNS Proxy Support

-Some Linksys Velop models may support DNS proxy functionality, allowing users to specify DNS settings at the router level and apply them to all devices on the network.
+There are some models of Linksys Velop that may have the capability of a DNS proxy, hence allowing users to set DNS parameters at the router and have them applied for all devices on the network.

 Benefits of Changing DNS Settings